seL4/docs/Tutorials/index.md

 ### CAmkES tutorials

-These tutorials get you started with our component system CAmkES, which is allows you to configure static systems through components.
+These tutorials get you started with our component system CAmkES, which allows you to configure static systems through components.
 CAmkES generates the glue code for interacting with seL4 and is designed for building high-assurance, static systems.